rmscode/binary-garden/docs/hardware/raspberrypi.md

     ##### Settings, automatically added by dietpi-update #####
     #------------------------------------------------------------------------------------------------------
     ```

+!!! tip "A list of dietpi-software IDs can be found at <https://github.com/MichaIng/DietPi/wiki/DietPi-Software-list>."

 DietPi will now go through a one time setup process based on the options in the `dietpi.txt` file.
 This may take several minutes depending on the speed of the SD card and software chosen to install in `dietpi.txt`.
 Once complete, make sure the Pi reboots and launches Chromium in kiosk mode.